 It’s time to move again.
-Whether you’re starting a new job, you are getting married, or you simply have to move to another place, breaking the lease contract on your apartment is a difficult thing to do, and it brings about serious consequences.
-Like any other contract, a rental agreement implies you keep your end of the bargain.
+Whether you’re starting a new job, getting married, or you simply have to move to another place, breaking the lease early on your apartment is a difficult thing to do, and it brings about serious consequences.
+Like any other contract, a rental agreement implies that you keep your end of the bargain.

 The moment you sign the rental contract on an apartment, you are legally bound to paying a sum of money for a certain period, usually one year.
 In the event of breaking this agreement, there are multiple consequences that will reflect negatively on your credit score and credit report, which in turn affects your ability to get a new rental contract.
 Typically, breaking a lease agreement means losing your security deposit, paying the remaining rent owed through the end of the term, or both.
 If the landlord or management company is not willing to negotiate an early termination and your contract doesn’t allow it, you might even get sued.

 In some cases, if the apartment becomes uninhabitable through no fault of your own, you could break the lease contract with no penalties.
 However, you need to have proof of how the damage occurred and be able to make your case.
 Check the state legislation on this matter as well, as you might find something to cover you there.

 If you don’t qualify for any of the previous situations, there are other options for you to get away with as little damage as possible.
 Here are a few examples of how to get out of a lease contract:

-- Know your rights and obligations: Go through your contract again very carefully, as in most cases it tells you what the consequences for breaking the lease are.
+Go through your contract again very carefully, as in most cases it tells you what the consequences for breaking the lease early are.
 You should also look for what the agreement says on subletting or assigning the rental contract, as finding a new tenant might be a solution for you.
 However, your landlord or management company might decline prospective assignees or sublettees, which brings us to the next point.

 If they agree to find a new renter, you are covered.
 You can offer to clean and renovate the apartment, or have them keep your security deposit to cover the rent until finding a new tenant.
 If they are unwilling to cooperate, look for tenants’ associations.
 These organizations help you better understand your rights and your obligations, and they can help you with the entire process.

-- Be ready to pay: It’s best to prepare for the worst, as sometimes things get out of your control.
+It’s best to prepare for the worst, as sometimes things get out of your control.
 If nothing else works, have at least two months’ worth of rent ready, until you figure out what to do.
 You can offer to keep on paying until the end of the lease contract or give up your security deposit.

-- Talk to a lawyer: This sounds extreme, but if you have a legitimate reason for leaving the apartment and your landlord or management company refuses to help you, you can look for legal advice.
+This sounds extreme, but if you have a legitimate reason for leaving the apartment and your landlord or management company refuses to help you, you can look for legal advice.
 If the apartment is uninhabitable or there are problems that you have asked your landlord or management company to fix but they didn’t, you have a case.
 Make sure to get everything in writing so you have proof.
 Take pictures and record everything, you never know what may be helpful.